gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

     redis['password'] = 'redis-password-goes-here'
     ```

-1. Run `sudo gitlab-ctl reconfigure` to install and configure PostgreSQL.
+1. Run `sudo gitlab-ctl reconfigure` to install and configure Redis.

     > **Note**: This `reconfigure` step will result in some errors.
       That's OK - don't be alarmed.